 In some cases, a funeral may be partially or fully paid for in advance, or the funeral costs are covered by an insurance policy.
 Otherwise, the person who arranges the funeral is liable to pay the funeral director for the cost of the funeral.
-This can be repaid from your loved one's estate (the money and property the deceased person left behind).
+This can be repaid from the estate of the person who died (the money and property the deceased person left behind).

-You should discuss the funeral costs with other relatives, so that you do not feel under pressure to cover the whole cost of the funeral vourself.
+You should discuss the funeral costs with other relatives, so that you do not feel under pressure to cover the whole cost of the funeral yourself.

-If you have difficulty paying for the funeral you can apply for help from the DSP.
-Funeral expenses are an exceptional need, and you can apply for assistance from your local Intreo centre.
-You should complete forms SWA1 and SWA5, which are available online and at your local Intreo centre or Citizens Information Centre.
+If you have difficulty paying for the funeral, you can apply for help from the DSP.
+Funeral expenses are an additional need, and you can apply for assistance from your local Intreo centre.
+You should complete form SWA1 which is available online and at your local Intreo centre or Citizens Information Centre.